taylorgoolsby/graphql-directive-pagination/readme.md

 If you would like to override this default, then you can include `countNewLimit` in the request. `countNewLimit` will only be used in the SQL query for counting new rows, and it will not affect the query for rows associated with a non-negative offset.
 This allows you to display "Show N New Rows" to your end users where the maximum value N can take on is specified by `countNewLimit`.

+Additional Note: On a `LoadNew` request, I.E. a request with negative offset, the response will never contain rows that were associated with a non-negative offset.
+For example, if there were 35 new rows, it doesn't matter what `offset`, `limit`, or `countNewLimit` are set to, only up to 35 rows can be returned.
+The row that was associated with `nextOffsetRelativeTo` from the previous response and echoed back in the negative offset requests `offsetRelativeTo` will never be included in the response.

 ## Orderings